Skip to content

 • The winning designer’s card and store will be featured on the GCU Public Blog the blog which customers view and follow.

-• As well as featured on the GCU Public Facebook Page nearly 58,000 followers, now THAT’S exposure!
+• As well as featured on the GCU Public Facebook Page over 55,000 followers, now THAT’S exposure!

 • The winning card will be Design of the Day following the announcement of the winners (within 48-hours).